deftio/fifostr/README.md

     * all (active) patterns are always matched.  fifostr matches multiple different patterns over the same string.
   * clear all patterns --> removes patterns from processing
   * get/setPattern Active/Inactive  --> allows a stored pattern to set on or off
-  * Python 2.7+, Python 3+ support with no mods, no dependancies
+  * Python 2.7+, Python 3+ support, derived from built-in deque package
   * 100% test coverage in both 2.7 and 3.x

 ### Usage example